Josephine Nambooze: Background and education

 Nambooze was born at Nsambya, a suburb of Kampala to Joseph Lule, a school teacher, and Maria Magdalena Lule, a housewife.
 She was the first born in a family of thirteen children.
 She attended St. Joseph's Primary School Nsambya, and Mount Saint Mary's College Namagunga.
 While at Namagunga, she studied science subjects.
-There being no laboratories at the school at the time, she studied her science classes at Namilyango College, an all-boys residential high school 25.5 km to the east of Namagunga.
+There being no laboratories at the school at the time, she studied her science classes at Namilyango College, an all-boys residential high school 25.5 km to the west of Namagunga.

 During the mid-1950s, she was admitted to Makerere University School of Medicine to study human medicine, the first female in the history of the school.
 Following graduation from Makerere, she undertook postgraduate studies in the United Kingdom and the United States, returning to Uganda in 1962.